frankhjung/haskell-wordpuzzle/README.md

 ## Method

+This program is used to list all words from a popular puzzle.
-A brief outline of this program is:
+A brief outline of what this program does is:

 * get user input of:
+  * minimum word length
+  * mandatory letter required in each word
-  * letters as one string (first letter is the mandatory letter)
+  * letters as one string
-  * a dictionary
+  * [optional] dictionary to use to search for matching words
-  * [optional] minimum word length (default is 4)

 * print each word in dictionary that satisfies:
   * word is greater than or equal to minimum character length